 - We may be unable to identify manufacturers on acceptable terms or at all because the number of potential manufacturers is limited and the FDA may have questions regarding any replacement contractor.
 This may require new testing and regulatory interactions.
-In addition, a new manufacturer would have to be educated in, or develop substantially equivalent processes for, production of our products after receipt of FDA questions, if any; products; - Our third-party manufacturers might be unable to timely formulate and manufacture our product or produce the quantity and quality required to meet our clinical and commercial needs, if any; - Contract manufacturers may not be able to execute our manufacturing procedures appropriately; - Our future contract manufacturers may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products; - Manufacturers are subject to ongoing periodic unannounced inspection by the FDA the Drug Enforcement Administration and corresponding state agencies to ensure strict compliance with cGMP and other government regulations;

-regulations and corresponding foreign standards.
-We do not have control over third-party manufacturers' compliance with these regulations and standards;

-- We may not own, or may have to share, the intellectual property rights to any improvements made by our third-party manufacturers in the manufacturing process for our products; and - Our third-party manufacturers could breach or terminate their agreement(s) with us.
+In addition, a new manufacturer would have to be educated in, or develop substantially equivalent processes for, production of our products; - Our third-party manufacturers might be unable to timely formulate and manufacture our product or produce the quantity and quality required to meet our clinical and commercial needs, if any; - Contract manufacturers may not be able to execute our manufacturing procedures appropriately; - Our future contract manufacturers may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products; - Manufacturers are subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMP and other government regulations and corresponding foreign standards.
+We do not have control over third-party manufacturers' compliance with these regulations and standards; - We may not own, or may have to share, the intellectual property rights to any improvements made by our third-party manufacturers in the manufacturing process for our products; and - Our third-party manufacturers could breach or terminate their agreement(s) with us.